him4318/Transformer-ocr/Readme.md

     * Trying different parameters of Transformer.
     * Trying different backbone model for getting feature vector of image.
 * Training took ~20 hrs on google colab. where as [arthurflor](https://github.com/arthurflor23/handwritten-text-recognition) model can be trained in ~8hrs.
-* Word error rate is 15% less when compared to Arthur's model.
+* Word error rate is 15% less when compared to Arthur's model on bentham dataset.
 * Purpose of this project was to showcase the power of Transformer ie: You can use them anywhere.